 3 – CACD YOUTH JUSTICE AND CRIME PREVENTION PROGRAM

-Who does this serve? – At-risk youth of all ages
+Who does this serve? – BIPOC youth of all ages

 - To ensure community well-being and social development through programs on crime prevention.